 - Difficulty breathing

 - Confusion, strange behavior, agitation, hallucinations, disorientation

-If there are signs of heat exhaustion or heat stroke, here are some basic first aid measures:
+If a worker shows signs of heat exhaustion or heat stroke, here are some basic first aid measures:

 - Have someone stay with the worker until help arrives

-- Fan while misting the victim with water to promote evaporation and cooling
+- Fan the worker while misting them with water to promote evaporation and cooling

-- Give them fluids if they’re conscious and able to drink (do not give alcohol or caffeine)
+- Give them fluids if they’re conscious and able to drink—but don’t give them alcohol or caffeine

 - Remove outer clothing if possible